madprops/ezkl/README.md

 Just add this somewhere in .bashrc

 ```
-source /path/to/cc/cc.sh
+source /path/to/ezkl/ezkl.sh
 ```

-Now use cc instead of cd
+Now use cd to log and go to paths

-`cc /some/path`
+`cd /some/path`

-`cc path`
+`cd something`